Tutorial: Azure Active Directory single sign-on (SSO) integration with PandaDoc

 In this section, a user called B.Simon is created in PandaDoc.
 PandaDoc supports just-in-time user provisioning, which is enabled by default.
 There is no action item for you in this section.
 If a user doesn't already exist in PandaDoc, a new one is created after authentication.

-When you click the PandaDoc tile in the Access Panel, you should be automatically signed in to the PandaDoc for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can also use Microsoft My Apps to test the application in any mode.
+When you click the PandaDoc tile in the My Apps, if configured in SP mode you would be redirected to the application sign on page for initiating the login flow and if configured in IDP mode, you should be automatically signed in to the PandaDoc for which you set up the SSO.
+For more information about the My Apps, see Introduction to the My Apps.